emencia/diskette/docs/appdef.rst

 ``loaddata``, models must be serialized in the right order.
 It means if a model B has relation on model A, the model B must be defined after the model A definition.

-Commonly, dumping data won't fail with wrong order but loadding data will always fail because serializer will expect some related objects that don't exist yet.
+Commonly dumping data won't fail with a wrong order but loadding data will always fail because serializer will expect some related objects that don't exist yet.